What Bolsonaro Wants for Brazil and How He Will Try to Get It

 MIN READNov 1, 2018 | 11:30 GMT

 Supporters of presidential candidate Jair Bolsonaro celebrate in front of his house in Rio de Janeiro after he won Brazil's presidency on Oct.
 28. Bolsonaro defeated Fernando Haddad in a runoff election.

 (BUDA MENDES/Getty Images)

 During the two months before Brazilian President-elect Jair Bolsonaro takes office on Jan.
 1, he will begin to fill in the details of a busy agenda that is shaping up to be a politically controversial one.
 Bolsonaro, who ran on a law-and-order political platform, wooed Brazilian voters weary of years of economic decline, growing crime and corruption scandals reaching the top echelons of government with promises to create stability and economic growth.
 While his policies to fight corruption are still works in progress, they likely will form a centerpiece of his presidency.
 Also at the top of his priority list will be satisfying voter demands for greater economic growth.
 To address those concerns, Bolsonaro will try to loosen regional trade regulations.
-His administration will also cast a more skeptical eye on Chinese investments in Brazilian infrastructure and natural resources projects.
+Driven by his own ideology and the rising trade confrontation between the United States and China, Bolsonaro is likely to cast a more skeptical eye on Chinese investments in...

 To empower members to confidently understand and navigate a continuously changing and complex global environment.